The Quote Hoarder is a mini-series where I share some of my favorite quotes from different books, anime, manga, shows and now even lyrics.

 “Which of us is not saying to himself–which of us has not been saying to himself all his life: “I shall alter that when I have a little more time”?
 We never shall have any more time.
 We have, and we have always had, all the time there is.”― Arnold Bennett, How to Live on 24 Hours a Day

 But really, how do we become productive?
 How do we even manage to get planning and get moving?
-There is no perfect method that fits all because we all have different priorities, strengths and weaknesses.
-Time and management and productivity is the biggest enemy of procrastinators (like me).
-Yep, no sugar coating there because honesty is needed first before we begin to change this bad habit.
+There is no perfect method that fits all because we have different priorities, strengths, and weaknesses.
+Time management and productivity are the biggest enemies of procrastinators (like me).
+Yep, no sugar coating there because acknowledging it is the first step.
 Knowing thyself is the key in dealing with this tricky thing called time.
-Setting priorities and not falling victim to the ‘I’ll do it tomorrow’ mentality.
+Setting priorities and not falling victim to the ‘I’ll do it later’ mentality.

 We often hear people say that we all have the same amount of time each and every single day and what we do with that resource is entirely up to us.
 This may be true for some but not all.
 Read: We don’t all have the same 24 hours in a day.